What is Cisco Port Security? | Definition, Types & Features

 What is Cisco Port Security, and What Does It Do?

-In this case, a user wanting to connect to the network would only use the port assigned to them.
-In short, the user connects their device to their designated connection point.
 At this stage, the switch checks the MAC address against the authorized MAC address list.
 If the MAC ID is not on the list, the Cisco Switch does not allow the device to connect.

 By understanding what port security is, you can create a super safe network.
 Usually, any computer connected to a switch can quickly get onto the LAN.
-But for safety, there are better ideas than this.
-That’s why we suggest turning on the interface security feature on switches that you can control.

 Why Should I Use Cisco Port Security?

-Next, you can stop a kind of trick called MAC address spoofing.
-In this trick, attackers change the unique ID of your approved devices to look like theirs.
 This is a way they try to get around the security in your topology.
-Basically, the Cisco Switch’s ethernet slot security helps you say no to these tricky moves with MAC addresses.
+Basically, the Cisco Switch’s Ethernet slot security helps you say no to these tricky moves with hardware addresses.

 Think of it this way: It takes work to keep things super secure on the extended LAN.
 You need to look at every weak point and fix it.
-Sometimes, there may be people from outside trying to get in whom you have banned from entering.
+Sometimes, there may be people from outside trying to get in who you have banned from entering.
 In this case, they can plug their malicious computers into the Switch on your topology and cause problems.

 How Does Port Security Work on a Switch?

-Port Security works on the second layer of the OSI model.
+Cisco interface security works on the second layer of the OSI model.
 At this layer, it puts restrictions based on MAC addresses.

 1. Watching MAC Addresses